Sir George Osborn, 4th Baronet: American War of Independence

-Near Raritan Landing, New Jersey on 31 May 1777, Lieutenant William Martin of Spencer's Additional Continental Regiment and a 20-man patrol were ambushed by 60 Hessian mounted and foot Jägers under Captains Richard Lorey and Carl Wreden.
-In the first fire, three mounted Jägers were wounded, two seriously.
-This infuriated the others and they set upon the Americans, killing Martin and six of his men while capturing seven more.
-When the Americans recovered Martin's body, it was found to be hideously mangled with seventeen sword wounds, "most of them mortal".
-The corpse was displayed to the American soldiers as proof of their enemies' brutality.
-Already irritated by incidents such as the bayoneting to death of Brigadier General Hugh Mercer at Princeton, Major General George Washington sent Martin's remains into the British lines under a flag of truce with a letter of protest.
-When the wagon bearing the corpse arrived at Osborn's picket post, he accepted the letter but refused the dead body.
-His witty but heartless reply that he, "was no coroner", was received among British officers with great amusement and even made the rounds in London.
+On 31 May 1777, a 20-man patrol of the Continental Army's Spencer's Additional Continental Regiment under Lieutenant William Martin were ambushed by 60 Hessian jägers near Raritan Landing, New Jersey.
+Three jägers were wounded, while the Hessians killed Martin and six of his men while capturing seven more.
+When the Americans recovered Martin's body, it was mangled with 17 sword wounds, "most of them mortal".
+The corpse was displayed to American troops as proof of their enemies' brutality.
+Already irritated by incidents such as the fata bayoneting of Brigadier General Hugh Mercer at the Battle of Princeton, George Washington sent Martin's remains into the British lines under a flag of truce with a letter of protest.
+When the wagon bearing Martin's corpse arrived at Osborn's picket post, he accepted the letter but refused to take the body.
+Osborn's witty reply that he "was no coroner" was received among British officers with great amusement and even made the rounds in London.

 At the Battle of Brandywine on 11 September 1777, Mathew's brigade was part of Lieutenant General Lord Charles Cornwallis' division which had reached a position on the American right rear before being detected.
 At 4:00 PM, the Guards Brigade took position on the right flank of the first line.
 Osborn commanded both the grenadier company on the right and the light company which deployed as skirmishers in front.
 They were opposed by the Maryland Division which was commanded by Major General John Sullivan.
 Since Sullivan was responsible for supervising the American right wing, he left the division under the leadership of Brigadier General Philippe Hubert Preudhomme de Borre.
 The Frenchman mishandled the Marylanders, throwing the division into confusion.
 With the Americans in disarray, the attack of the Guards easily swept them aside.
 At the end of the day, the entire brigade reported only one killed, five wounded, and two missing.
 Of these, one casualty was from Osborn's grenadiers and three from the light company.
 A few days after the battle Osborn and FitzPatrick caught two Guard grenadiers out plundering.
 The unfortunate soldiers were both sentenced to 500 lashes as punishment.